transcom/mymove-docs/docs/about/overview-of-milmove.md

 - **Office app**, located at `https://office.move.mil`

-  This app is used by the [Office users](./security/User-Management.md) to review/approve/reject moves and payments.
+  This app is used by the [Office users](security/user-management.md#office-user) to review/approve/reject moves and payments.

 - **Prime UI app**, located as a Prime Simulator Role user within the Office app in **non-Production systems**.

-  This app is used by [Testers](./security/User-Management.md) to simulate actions of the GHC Prime contractor.
+  This app is used by testers to simulate actions of the GHC Prime contractor.
 The Office user must be granted Prime Simulator Role by an Administrator.

 - **Admin app**, located at `https://admin.move.mil`

-  This app is used by [Administrators](./security/User-Management.md) to create new https://office.move.mil users and grant permissions for various office roles.
+  This app is used by [Administrators](security/user-management.md#admin-user) to create new https://office.move.mil users and grant permissions for various office roles.

 The links above are for the Production versions of the site.
 We have multiple deployed environments and you can [read more about those